-Prepare to be astonished as you will from day get to experience all the best Iceland has to offer.
-On this seven day prebuilt perfect Iceland itinerary you will find all the must-dos and must-trys with additional extra suggested hidden gems.
+Prepare to be astonished, as from day one you will get to experience all the best Iceland has to offer.
+On this perfect seven day prebuilt Iceland itinerary you will find all the must-dos and must-trys with additional extra suggested hidden gems.

 You will receive a detailed itinerary and information package